 If you are a state employee, you are covered automatically under the Virginia Sickness and Disability Program (VSDP) upon employment.
-If you are an employee of a school division or a political subdivision, you are not eligible for VSDP.
-You are eligible to be considered for VRS disability retirement if you have a medical condition that prevents you from performing your job and is likely to be permanent.
-For more information, see Chapter 7 - Retiring on Disability.
+If you are a political subdivision or school division employee, you are covered under the Virginia Local Disability Program or a comparable program provided by your employer; see Chapter 8 - Virginia Local Disability Program.

 VSDP provides income protection if you can't work because of a non-work-related or work-related illness, injury or other condition, such as surgery, pregnancy, complications from pregnancy or a major chronic or catastrophic condition.
-VSDP focuses on assisting you with your recovery and helping you make a safe return to your full duties, if you are able.
+VSDP focus on assisting you with your recovery and helping you make a safe return to your full duties, if you are able.
 Benefits include:

-- Sick leave.
+- · Sick leave.

 - Family and personal leave.

 - Income replacement if you can't work.

 - Return-to-work, medical rehabilitation and vocational rehabilitation programs.

-- · Long-term care coverage.
+- Long-term care coverage.